 We’re back in the meeting and the Bikeshedding is in full swing.
 We may not be able to make the meeting better, but we can at least make it less terrible.
 Because there is someone in that room we can influence like nobody else.
 It’s us, as in you and me.
 All we need to do is turn the Law of Triviality into a sharp analytical tool.

-First, by knowing about its characteristics we should be able to realise when Bikeshedding is happening.
+First, by knowing about its characteristics, we should be able to realise when Bikeshedding is happening.
 As Dune author Frank Herbert put it: The initial step of avoiding a trap is knowing of its existence.
 Have important topics been rushed and now we’re all stuck in an endless conversation about trivialities?
 Have we been able to anticipate it by looking at the agenda?
 Do the people in the room seem like they know what they’re talking about?
 Does the meeting chair give the meeting a clear direction?

 The second we notice it, we may want to stop contributing to it.
 If we have something meaningful to say that brings everyone closer to the goal, fantastic.
 If not, don’t.
 Even though we just remembered how we loved to play hide and seek in our neighbour’s bike shed when we were eight years old.
 High-quality shed locks are so important.
-Let’s bite our tongue.
+Let’s bite our tongues.

 Thirdly, we don’t disturb the situation by pointing out the bike shed in the room.
 At this point, the old barn is unsalvageable — at least for us.
 Instead, we go with the flow.
 One reason why we may enjoy binge-watching a season of The Office is that we’re not a part of it.
 We’re more of an omniscient spectator.
 We observe the characters, we relate to the absurdities, and we are entertained.